pybala/pybala.github.io/content/blog/2023-11-18-databricks-and-dbt-part-1/index.md

 ## How DBT seed works

-I have created following schemas (databases) in Databricks
+I have created the following schemas (databases) in Databricks upfront before triggering the DBT commands.

 ```sql
 CREATE SCHEMA IF NOT EXISTS poc_bronze;